tc45/GetInventory/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* To all the engineers that have run the tool and provided feedback to improve it.
 * Inspiration
 * etc